coolbutuseless/r-core-builder/README.md

 The main purpose of this mirror is to offer potential R contributors continuous integration tools (for now, GitHub Actions) against which to test their edits to the R code base -- each edit can be built from source and tested automatically.
+On success, a `patch` is produced as an artefact that can be submitted as a patch to R via [Bugzilla](https://bugs.r-project.org/).